emptylight370/siyuan-vscodelite-edit/README.md

 - v2.4.1
   - Adapt to API change(siyuan-note/siyuan#15727)
   - Supplement the minimal Siyuan version that has been missing before
-- v2.4.0
-  - Fix display problem of database group in background plugin adaption
-  - Fine-tune title icons' display position in list
-  - Fine-tune title icons' display position
-  - Make the background of setting items on the right of setting panel display in transparent when enable background plugin adaption

 # Special fitness